AlexGalhardo/Galhardo-APP-1.0/README.md

    - [ ] Using NGINX as Reverse Proxy
    - [ ] Using NGINX as Load Balancing
    - [ ] Using NGINX Cache and Compression
-   - [ ] Using my own domain
+   - [ ] Using My Own Domain
-   - [ ] Configure SSL/HTTPS in VPS
+   - [ ] Configure SSL/HTTPS in VPS (https://certbot.eff.org/)
-- [ ] TypeScript Version
-   - After previous goals are complete, create a branch "typescript" and refactor the code using Typescript
 - [ ] Make the API a Microservice
    - Using: https://api.galhardoapp.com
    - Create a branch "api" for this microservice
+- [ ] TypeScript Version
+   - After previous goals are complete, create a branch "typescript" and refactor the code using Typescript

 ## Some APP Images